metacpan/metacpan-cpan-extracted/distros/A/App-GHPT/README.md

 Your actual username and token can be found at [https://www.pivotaltracker.com/profile](https://www.pivotaltracker.com/profile).

+You can alternatively provide the token via the `PIVOTALTRACKER_TOKEN` environment variable.

 # CREATING PULL REQUEST QUESTIONS

 A question is a class which consumes the [App::GHPT::WorkSubmitter::Role::Question](https://metacpan.org/pod/App::GHPT::WorkSubmitter::Role::Question) and implements a method named
 `ask`.
 See that role's documentation for details.

-By default, this tools looks for modules that have a a package name beginning with `App::GHPT::WorkSubmitter::Question` to find question classes.
+By default, this tool looks for modules that have a package name beginning with `App::GHPT::WorkSubmitter::Question` to find question classes.
 However, you can configure one or more alternative namespaces by setting the git config key `submit-work.question-namespaces`.
 This should be a space-separated list